ska-telescope/developer.skatelescope.org/src/development/logging-format.rst

 Log messages from  the core syscore cluster can be checked in our monitoring platform at https://kibana.engageska-portugal.pt/app/logs

 Kibana allows for filtering on log messages on the basis of a series of fields.
-These fields can be added as columns to the displayed information using the **Settings** option, and filtering based on the values of those fields can be done directly on the **Search** box or by selecting the **View details** menu:
+These fields can be added as columns to display information using the **Settings** option, and filtering based on the values of those fields can be done directly on the **Search** box or by selecting the **View details** menu:

 .. image:: images/kibana_ns0.png